cmaureir/progra-alma/lectures/week5/lecture18.rst

 The evaluation of the function is from left to right, taking the given elements,

-for example if we want to substract a list of numbers, like ``9,4,3,2``, the internal behaviour of the `reduce` function would be::
+for example if we want to subtract a list of numbers, like ``9,4,3,2``, the internal behaviour of the `reduce` function would be::